Sébastien Cuvier

 Sébastien Cuvier (born 9 September 1970) is a French former professional footballer who played as a forward.
 During a playing career spanning almost 20 years, he assisted 12 different clubs, mostly in the French lower leagues.
 Cuvier made 13 appearances in Division 2 for Beauvais during the 1991–92 season.

-Cuvier is currently the manager of Championnat de France amateur side Jura Sud, having joined the club in October 2008 following the departure of Vincent Poupon.
+As of October 2025, Cuvier is the manager of Championnat de France amateur side FC Nueillaubiers, having joined the club in Summer 2022.